seanlefevre/badlb/README.md

 # Bad Load Balancer Balancer

 ## Purpose
-This Application is to be run to offset load balancer issues.
-Ensuring that nodes do not exceed the limit of requests so that the requests are not dropped
+This application is to be run to offset load balancer issues.
+It is to ensure that nodes do not exceed the limit of requests and that the requests are not dropped

 ## Prerequisites
-Docker (for the load balancer)
+- Docker (for the load balancer)
-Python3 (for the application)
+- Python3 (for the application)

 ## Setup
-run `pip3 install argparse requests` to ensure all required packages are installed
+- Run `pip3 install argparse requests` to ensure all required packages are installed
+- Run `docker run --pull always -it --rm -p 8188:8188 korvus/bad_load_balancer:0.1.1` to start the simulation

 ## How to Run
-Run `python3 checklb.py`
+- Run `python3 checklb.py`

-see Usage for advanced options
+** See Usage for advanced options **

 ## Usage
-usage: checklb.py [-h] [-t TARGET] [-p PORT] [-m MIN] [-x MAX].
+Usage: checklb.py [-h] [-t TARGET] [-p PORT] [-m MIN] [-x MAX].

-optional arguments:
+Optional arguments:
 | Short arugment | Full arugment | Default | Description |
 | :---------------- | :------: | :------: | ----: |
 | -h     |   --help  | N/A | show this help message and exit  |